liaoruochenxing/learngit/readme.md

-Git is a version control system.
+Git is a version control system can you help me.
 Git is free software and I love it.